prometheus/test-infra/README.md

     -v ZONE:$ZONE -v CLUSTER_NAME:$CLUSTER_NAME -f manifests/cluster.yaml
 ```

-### Deploy Prometheus-Meta & Grafana
+### Deploy monitoring infra
-> This is used for collecting and displaying the test results.
+> This is used for collecting, monitoring and displaying the test results

 ---